youxiang-git/ep-todolist/README.md

-# Movie dApp with Ionic React Framework
+# Movie App with Ionic React Framework

-This demo dApp is using the Ionic React Framework and MobX stores.
-It can also be used as a dApp boilerplate.
+This demo app is using the Ionic 6 React Framework and MobX stores.
+It can also be used as a boilerplate.

-In addition, this demo is using the latest trending dApp tools with OpenZeppelin, Hard Hat and Ethers.js

 ## Quick Start

-### Deploy Contracts

-Refer to README.md under `quorum` directory

 ### Install or upgrade Ionic CLI